recursivelymanan/Genedex/README.md

    npx expo start
    ```

-4. Install Expo Go on your phone to use the app (iOS or Android) and scan the QR code shown by the previous command.
+4. Install Expo Go on your phone to use the app and scan the QR code shown by the previous command.
 If you are having trouble connecting, try using `npx expo start -- --tunnel` instead.

 ## Data Disclaimer